 As distracting as the internet may be, it’s also a unique tool for learning German.

-In blog post, I’ll explain exactly why that is.
-I’ll show you the best websites to learn German through immersion—arguably the fastest and most effective way to do it!
+In this blog post, I’ll show you the best websites to learn German through immersion online—arguably the fastest and most effective way to do it!

 No doubt you’ll already have a Netflix account.
 But have you ever thought about checking what the German version of this online streaming service has to offer?
 There’s a wide range of popular TV shows and movies from Germany on the website, covering comedies, dramas and documentaries—perfect for entertaining German immersion online, no matter what you’re in the mood for.

 Once you’re immersed in a show or movie, your ears will be exposed to all kinds of German.
 Depending on what you’re watching, you could be listening to highbrow review shows or some easygoing sitcoms.

 Checking out different genres will allow you to see lots of different aspects of German culture, which is essential if you truly want to learn to speak German.

 The FluentU program immerses learners in the German language and culture through authentic German videos like movie clips, commercials and inspirational talks.